grzelkowski/quick-ajax-post-loader/DEVELOPER_GUIDE.md

 - **`container_class` (string)**: Adds custom CSS classes to the post grid container.
 - **`load_more_posts` (int)**: Specifies the number of posts to load upon clicking the "Load More" button.
 - **`loader_icon` (int)**: Allows for the selection of a loading icon.
+- **`ajax_initial_load` (int)**: Enables loading the initial set of posts via AJAX when the page loads.
+This helps to ensure that post data is always up-to-date, especially in cases where caching might display outdated content.

 ---